Eucalyptus Oil In Green Cleaning And Aromatherapy

 Because it is so calming and refreshing, Eucalyptus oil makes the perfect ingredient for a spa day.
 Run a hot bath and add your favorite essential oils and / or flower petals in addition to a few drops of Eucalyptus oil.
 You'll breathe in the calming vapors and feel incredibly relaxed and restored!

 5. An easy hand cleaner / sanitizer.

 This is an excellent way to get rid of all that grime on your hands after a long day.
 Plus, it's pretty relaxing, too!
 Mix sea salt, eucalyptus oil, and Epsom salt, and scrub it thoroughly on the hands.

 Whether these odors come in the form of shoes, dogs, or garbage cans, they are all unpleasant.
 We can easily get rid of these unsavory odors by washing the items with a mixture of vinegar, water and a few drops of eucalyptus oil, then placing them outside, so that they can dry in the sun.
 Eucalyptus oil is a perfect, natural option for cleaning and sanitizing anything around the house.

 7. A natural insect repellent.

 These are just a few recipes for natural products that we have for you.
 We hope you like them.
-Come back often as new ways to use essential oils around the home is added often!
+Come back often as we add new ways to use essential oils around the home often!